 Add some information, and voila, you have an informative visual–infographics–that will be shared much more than its counterparts.

-Infographics, like other interesting tools, is a refreshing way to create engaging content.
+Like other interesting tools, infographics are a refreshing way to create engaging content.

 It presents vital information in eye-catching visuals.

 Some content marketers also use infographics to display complex information to their clients.
 That’s how Pete Dziedzic, General Counsel and Chief Operating Officer at Life Insurance Strategies Group, used infographics to 2x their revenue.

 A step up from the infographics is interactive infographics.
 The Chartered Institute of Ergonomics and Human Factors, UK, has created an interactive infographic on how to stay healthy while working from home.

 Click here to interact with the original infographic.

 This is generally a whiteboard animation style to make your explanations look real-time.
 Take a look:

 Again, the main purpose of this strategy is to capture and hold the viewer’s attention for the entirety.

 This tool can also be used in the education industry.
 It tries to replicate the feeling of being in a physical classroom.